-Considering Travel Softball?
-Here Are the Pros and Cons
+Is Travel Softball Worth it?
+Here are the Pros and Cons

-If you are thinking of considering enrolling your child in the unique and exciting experience of travel softball, you have landed in the right place because we want to help you make this huge decision.
+If you are thinking of considering enrolling your child in the unique and exciting experience of travel softball, or wondering if travel softball is worth it, you have landed in the right place because we want to help you make this huge decision.

 Travel softball is one of the best ways for your child to improve her gameplay– but that’s not all that comes along with it.
 There are countless advantages softball players can reap from being a part of such an experience.

 However, before you hastily sign up, you need to know what to expect for you, your family, and your child.
 We have created an extensive list of pros and cons of joining travel softball, including purchasing the expensive yet important gear, like youth softball bats, to the unequivocal camaraderie and emotional growth.

 Travel softball (often referred to as “club softball” as well) is a competitive softball league where teams from different areas compete against each other.
 This is considered the next “step up” from recreational softball.
 It is more intensive in skill level, amount of commitment, and amount of playtime.

 There are varying distances teams travel along with age groups depending on the program.
 Some teams only travel to compete with nearby communities or across the country.

 In order to best help you make this decision, we advise you to first not only rely on the words of parents who chose to or chose not to have their child join travel softball.
 Every child is different, as is every family, so you will need to base your decision on your own unique family and child.

 Alongside this consideration, you should also be aware of the many pros and cons of your daughter joining club softball.